 With every project Floris asks himself the question how he can, in the best possible and strongest way, visualise a certain topic.
 In order to create as much attention as possible for the subject of the work.
 This always leads to visually powerful works, combined with a deeper meaning.
 “A good artwork is like a boxer.
 The first punch is what you see or experience, but the knockout blow is what’s behind the work, the meaning, the story.
 If I don’t feel these two punches while watching a work of art, then it’s nothing for me”.

 Another important factor of his work is the artist’s own engagement.
 “I’ve always been more inspired by the type of art where I can truly feel the passion of the artist.
 The blood, sweat and tears.
 Whether it’s a passionate cook looking for the best ingredients or a war photographer (which I wanted to become when I was younger) risking his life to show us the realities of war.
 Whenever I see passion and engagement I feel inspired.
 That’s the type of artists that I want to be myself.
 You cannot credibly make a stand for anything if you’re not willing to get your own hands dirty”.

-The choice to use the pseudonym ‘Boccanegra’ was inspired by Belgian artist Panamerenko (1940), a prominent Belgian sculpture famous for his work with aeroplanes.
-The name Panamarenko is supposedly an acronym for ‘Pan American Airlines and Company’.
-Originating in 13th century Italy, the name ‘Boccanegra’ literally translates to ‘Black Mouth’.
+The choice to use the pseudonym ‘Floris Boccanegra’ was inspired by a historical ‘nickname’.
+Originating in 13th century Italy (Genova), the name ‘Boccanegra’ literally translates to ‘Black Mouth’.
 To say that one had a Black Mouth was to say that one was an ‘evil speaker’.
 “The idea to use a pseudonym that already says something about the artist and his vision really appealed to me.
-Since most of my works have dark and violent themes the name Boccanegra was a perfect fit.”
+Since my goal is to put the attention (through my art) on dark and violent topics in our society, the name Boccanegra was a perfect fit.”